m0xpd/TuringMachineGatesBuffer/PCB/README.md

 There is a .sch and a .brd file and a Bill of Materials.

 The prototype was manufactured by [JCLPCB](https://jlcpcb.com/) (usual disclaimer), who did a great job.
-The populated  noard is seen below from both sides:
+The populated  board is seen below from both sides:

 <p width=100%, align="center">
 <img width=75%, src="https://github.com/m0xpd/TuringMachineGatesBuffer/assets/3152962/bef1898a-0367-481b-89b8-813649d72350">